streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 When a widget function is called, Streamlit will check if it already has a widget with the same parameters.
 Streamlit will reconnect if it thinks the widget already exists.
 Otherwise, it will make a new one.

 As mentioned earlier, Streanlit determines a widget's ID is based on parameters such as label, min or max value, default value, placeholder text, help text, and key.
 The page name also factors in to a widget's ID.
-On the other hand, callback functions, callback args and kwargs, disabling options, and label visibility do not affect a widget's identity.
+On the other hand, callback functions, callback args and kwargs, label visibility, and disabling a widget do not affect a widget's identity.

 ### Calling a widget function when the widget doesn't already exist